Homemade Happy Hour

 This is a chunky applesauce.
 If you prefer a smooth applesauce, swap the potato masher for an immersion blender or puree apples in a food processor or food mill.

-Share a photo and tag me @katymcavoy on Instagram!
-I can’t wait to see what you made!
+Leave some stars or a review!
+And don't forget to share a photo and tag me (@katymcavoy) on Instagram.
+I can’t wait to see what you make!

 I love when you share my recipes!